davidwehrle/Project1-Java022815/README.md

-# David Wehrle's Project 1
+# David Wehrles Project 1
 Materials for the Week 1 projects

 All materials can be found in the src folder in this repo.